 Five Loch Ness and Inverness Attractions for your Bucket List

-So, here are our top five attractions in Loch Ness and Inverness to add to your list:
+So to give you bucket list a head start, here are our top five attractions in Loch Ness and Inverness to add to your list:

 Sitting on the banks of Loch Ness, Urquhart Castle is one of the most popular attractions in Inverness.

 Here, you can explore the historic ruins of a castle that has seen centuries of political, religious and regal activity.
 Perched on a peninsula, Urquhart Castle boasts panoramic views of the vast sparkling loch and lush rolling hills.

 Start at the visitor centre where you’ll learn about its turbulent history.
 Then, take a tour of the stony ruins that date back 1,000 years.
 Next, enjoy a tasty homemade treat and castle views in the café.
 Finish by heading to the gift shop to pick up a Scottish souvenir.

 The majestic Falls of Foyers look like something out of a fairy-tale and is one of the region’s best places to visit.